Nevada Association of School Boards

 Dr. Linda E. Young

-Dr. Linda E. Young was elected on November 2, 2008 and re-elected on November 6, 2012 to the Clark County School Board of Trustees.
-She represents students, parents, schools and communities in District C. She served as the Clerk in 2009-2010, Vice-President in 2010 – 2011, and the President in 2012 in the Clark County School Board of Trustees.
-She received her Bachelor of Science in Spanish, Speech, and English, and Master of Science in School Psychology from the University of Dayton, Dayton, Ohio.
+Dr. Linda E. Young was elected on November 2, 2008, re-elected on November 6, 2012, and reelected again in November 8, 2016, to the Clark County School Board of Trustees.
+She represents students, parents, schools and communities in District C. She served as the School Board Clerk in 2009-2010, Vice-President in 2010, 2011, 2017, and the President in 2012, 2015, 2016, in the Clark County School Board of Trustees.
+She received a Bachelor of Science in Spanish, Speech, and English, and Master of Science in School Psychology from the University of Dayton, Dayton, Ohio and a Doctorate in Educational Leadership at Northern Arizona University.

 She received her Doctorate in Educational Leadership from Northern Arizona University, Flagstaff, Arizona, where she developed the nation's first transitional program for 12th Grade Learning Disabled Students who receive dual credits from the Clark County School District and the College of Southern Nevada.